 That’s why, before you risk being in the “ignored” (or worse, “deleted”) category, think hard about what it will take to communicate effectively and whether email is the best way to deliver your message to best engage employees.

-Before I share some dos and don’ts, here’s one of the best uses of email: as a follow-up to a meeting or conversation.
+Before I share some dos and don’ts, here’s one of the best uses of email in the workplace: as a follow-up to a meeting or conversation.
 It’s a win-win strategy for all involved because the email is a summary and record of understanding, and is brief so it’s easy-to-read and get through.
 For example, you meet with your boss and then send a short summary email of what was agreed to, or you meet with a supplier and ask them to send you a recap of their understanding of the next steps.
 Using email as follow-up can dramatically increase your communication effectiveness and save you time.

 Here are some additional dos and don’ts to consider when sending an email: